zemclauchlan/Holocron/ISD/2 - Digital Applications/_topics/Shooting Bullet Instances.md

 In 3d mode, move `bulletSpawn` to be in front of the camera.

-> It might take some experimentation to make it look correct during game play.
+> [!note] It might take some experimentation to make it look correct during game play.
 You may need to change the position a number of times.
-{style= "tip"}

 ![Untitled](bulletShooting-bulletSpawnPosition.png)

 Open `Player.gd` and add the code to preload the bullet and configure the spawn point.

-> Important - the path to the bullet scene and the bulletSpawn point need to be **exactly** as you’ve defined them in your project.
+> [!warning] Important - the path to the bullet scene and the bulletSpawn point need to be **exactly** as you’ve defined them in your project.
 If they are named as something else, your code needs to reflect that.
-{style="warning"}

 <tabs>
 <tab title="Screenshot">